 As predictive analytics platforms make it more affordable, they are used in more businesses to give them a competitive advantage.
 A few ways predictive analytics is used today:

-- Banking and finance: With billions of dollars at stake, banks and financial institutions use predictive analytics to reduce fraud, identify high-risk borrowers and maximize customer sales for better profits.
+- Banking and finance: With billions of dollars at stake, banks and financial institutions use predictive analytics to reduce fraud, identify high-risk borrowers and maximise customer sales for better profits.

-- Retail: Past buying habits can help determine future buying behavior.
-Predictive analytics defines buying behavior so retailers can up-sell additional products, optimize product placement and analyze potential promotions.
+- Retail: Past buying habits can help determine future buying behaviour.
+Predictive analytics defines buying behaviour so retailers can up-sell additional products, optimise product placement and analyse potential promotions.